top of page

 Tips to Complete Certification Efficiently

-• Choose a reputable dive shop with experienced instructors who can tailor the pace to your needs.
+• Choose a reputable dive shop with experienced instructors.
+They can tailor the pace to your needs.

-• Complete online theory before arriving at the dive center to save time.
+• Complete online theory before arriving at the dive center.
+This saves time.

-• Practice swimming and snorkeling skills beforehand to build comfort in water.
+• Practice swimming and snorkeling skills beforehand.
+This builds comfort in water.

 • Schedule your open water dives during good weather to avoid delays.